 Log in to MariaDB server using the root user to create a database.

 Grant “nextclouduser” to access the “nextclouddb” database on localhost with a password “password“.

 grant all on nextclouddb.* to 'nextclouduser'@'localhost' identified by 'password';

 Exit from the MariaDB prompt.

 Open a web browser and navigate to it Nextcloud setup.

-Fill up the setup page with admin information for creating an admin account and the location of the data folder.
+Fill up the setup page with username and password for creating an admin account, the location of the data folder and the database details.

-You can choose either SQLite or MySQL.
-If you decided to use SQLite database, then you do not have to enter database details.
+You can choose either SQLite or MariaDB.
+If you decided to use the SQLite database, then you do not have to enter database details.
 Using SQLite server in a production environment is not recommended, so, we will use MariaDB here.

-Install NextCloud on Ubuntu 18.04 using LAMP Stack – Nextcloud AppsOn the home page of NextCloud.
-Clicking “+ sign” button and then Upload to begin uploading the files.
+You will now get the home page of NextCloud.
+Click the “+ sign” button and then Upload File to begin uploading files.